tomasmihalyi/living-spec-power/steering/creating.md

 Ask Kiro to help:
 ```
-Scan .kiro/specs/ and add all existing Kiro specs to the Related Specs section
+Scan .kiro/specs/ and add all existing Kiro specs to the Related Kiro Specs section
 ```

 ## Step 5: Fill in Early Sections First